The Ironbound Early Learning Center

-PREPARING CHILDREN TO BE COMPETENT, ENTHUSIASTIC, SUCCESSFUL LEARNERS
+PREPARING CHILDREN TO BE COMPETENT, ENTHUSIASTIC, AND SUCCESSFUL LEARNERS

 The Ironbound Early Learning Center (ELC) is located at 1 New York Avenue.
-The Center serves children from Birth to 5 years old and their families through two FREE programs.
+The Center has two FREE programs serving children (from birth to 5 years old) and their families.

 ELC’s programs are nationally accredited by the National Association for the Education of Young Children (NAEYC).
 NAEYC administers the largest and most widely recognized accreditation system for all types of early childhood programs and child care centers and is the nation’s largest organization of early childhood educators.
 The Criteria for accreditation can be found on the NAEYC’s website.

 The Center is in a new, 35,000 square foot state-of-the-art facility that is a safe, secure, nurturing, and meaningful learning environment for children.
 The Center has separate playgrounds for each program, large classrooms with up-to-date technology, a large community room for meetings and events, and a kitchen and staff that provides fresh and healthy meals daily.
 Watch our video below and learn about the measures we have taken to keep your children safe during Covid-19: